common-workflow-language/cwl-v1.2/design-documents/conditionals-2019.md

 a) the `linkMerge` operator would operate first and
 b) `pickValue` would not recurse into the lists

-This makes this proposed syntax mis-leading, since it suggests that `first_non_null` operates before `linkMerge`.
+This makes this proposed syntax misleading, since it suggests that `first_non_null` operates before `linkMerge`.

 For these reason it was decided to have the `pickValue` operator sit at the same level as `linkMerge`